 READ MORE: The 2016 US Presidential Election

-First Woman and Woman of Color to Be Elected Vice President
+First Woman and Woman of Color Vice President

-On November 7, 2020, Kamala Harris became the first woman and first woman of color to be elected to the office of the vice presidency.
-President-elect Joe Biden had nominated Harris in August 2020 during the Democratic party’s first “remote” national convention.
+On January 20, 2021, Kamala Harris became the first woman and first woman of color vice president.
+Then-candidate Joe Biden nominated Harris in August 2020 during the Democratic party’s first “remote” national convention.
 Harris, whose mother immigrated to the United States from India and whose father immigrated from Jamaica, was the first person of African or Asian descent to become a major party’s vice presidential candidate.